joshtynjala/actionscript-3.0-developers-guide/rich-media-content/using-digital-rights-management/understanding-the-protected-content-workflow.md

     object is `flash.net.drm.AuthenticationMethod.USERNAME_AND_PASSWORD`,
     authenticate the user on the media rights server before loading the voucher.
-    The `serverURL` and `domain` properties of the DRMContentData object can be passed to the DRMManager `authenticate()` method, along with the user’s credentials.
+    The `serverURL` and `domain` properties of the DRMContentData object can be passed to the DRMManager `authenticate()` method, along with the user's credentials.

 7. The `onPlayStatus()` callback function is invoked when file parsing is